sqlpage/SQLPage/README.md

 > Is the name a reference to Microsoft Frontpage ?

-Frontpage was visual static website building software popular in the late 90s.
+Frontpage was a visual static website building software popular in the late 90s.
 I had never heard of it before someone asked me this question.

 > I like CSS, I want to design websites, not write SQL.